Call for Abstract

 1. Hemodialysis 2.
 Peritoneal dialysis.

 Peritoneal dialysis: In peritoneal dialysis no artificial kidney is used.
-The peritoneum (lining inside your abdomen) is used as a filter instead of artificial kidney.
-Peritoneal dialysis is of two types they are continuous cycling peritoneal dialysis and continuous ambulatory peritoneal dialysis.
+The peritoneum (lining inside your abdomen) is used as a filter instead of an artificial kidney.
+Peritoneal dialysis is of two types they are continuous cycling peritoneal dialysis and constant ambulatory peritoneal dialysis.
 Peritoneal dialysis is used in kidney failure patients.

 - Track 4-1Haemodialysis

 - Track 4-2Chronic dialysis

 - Track 4-3Extracorporeal Dialysis: Techniques and Adequacy